kadamwhite/talks/2017/wceu/wceu.md

 ???

 To see how we can do this ourselves, let's start with another chart you might have seen before: the posting freqency graphic used in Jetpack. it's a variation of the lower graphic, which you may recognize as GitHub's contribution frequency graph.

 ---
+## Technologies

+### D3.js (Data Driven Documents)
+### React
+### SVG (Scaleable Vector Graphics)
+### Canvas
+### WebGL (and libraries like REGL)

+???

+This is going to be light on code, but there are a lot of tools available for creating rich, interactive visualizations on the web.
+We'll be looking at only a few of them, with the goal of showing the overall process you can use to build a chart or map on the web.
+All demos have linked code samples.

+---